Jesus Suffering Fuck!!!

 I am loving.

 I like to be liked (there, I’ve said it more than once now—I want excellent pals, for fuck’s sake).
+And I think I’ve got a decent sense of humour.

 Some of My Bad Traits